Understanding the Rent Board’s “Apparent Lawful Rent Ceiling” Notices

 1. The tenancy wasn’t properly registered.

 If you didn’t register the start of a new tenancy, the Rent Board may believe the prior tenant is still in possession.
 In that case, the ALRC would be based on the prior tenant’s base rent, not the rent set for the current tenant.
 This is one of the most common sources of discrepancies.
+Check to see if the tenancy start date and the initial rent match your records.

-2. There was a data entry error.
+2. There was a data entry error at the Rent Board.

 Rent Board staff sometimes make mistakes when updating the registry, especially with long-term or inherited tenancies.
 A typographical error in the base rent, move-in date, or unit address can distort the calculation.